-- Digify > Founded in 2011, a GMA New Media subsidiary, with estimated FY23 revenues of \$3.9M, is partnered with Samsung (SEPCO) and primarily focused on mobile application content management. - Digimarc > Founded in 1995 with record \$34.9M in FY23 revenues, is the leader in digital identity management for all forms of media. - Ipsos > Founded in 2008, acquired IntraSonics in 2021, with estimated FY23 revenues of \$2.4B, is primarily focused on digital audio watermarking. - Sivisoft > Founded in 1997 and after acquiring Wetstone Technologies in 2022, with estimated FY23 revenues of \$7.2M, is focused in the cyber security/computer forensics market. - Vimeo > Launched in 2004 and acquired by IAC in 2016, posted revenues of \$417M in FY23 and is focused on ad-free video sharing/streaming platform.
+- Digify: Founded in 2011, a GMA New Media subsidiary.
+Current revenue data not available.
+Primarily focused on mobile application content management. - Digimarc: Founded in 1995 with total revenue of \$38.4 million in FY2024, up from \$34.9 million in FY2023.
+Leader in digital identity management for all forms of media. - Ipsos: Founded in 1975, recorded sales of €2,440.8 million in 2024, a 2.1% increase from 2023.
+Primarily focused on market research and consulting, including digital audio watermarking capabilities. - Sivisoft: Founded in 1997 and acquired Wetstone Technologies in 2022.
+Current revenue data not available.
+Focused on cybersecurity and computer forensics markets. - Vimeo: Launched in 2004 and acquired by IAC in 2016.
+Reported revenues of \$417 million in FY2024, flat year-over-year.
+Focused on ad-free video sharing/streaming platform.